 Michael J Tinker is a multi-faceted musician.

-Michael has done extensive work in SEND Schools and Care Homes through Live Music Now, including a year long residency at a SEND school in Sheffield.
+Michael has done extensive work among children with additional needs, including a year long musical residency at a SEND school in Sheffield, England.

 Michael is a committed Christian and his faith plays a central role in all his music making, even if the songs are not always explicitly about God.
 “We’re created to be creators” says Michael.
 “Every time we create – whether it’s a piece of music, a work of art, a landscaped garden or even a pie – we reflect the one who made us and what we were made for – that’s why it feels so good!”